This pretty reindeer advent calendar is easier and quicker to make than you would think!

 On the opposite end, cut four rough rectangles to make the legs.

 Paint the head, body and neck of your reindeer brown.
 Leave to dry.

 Using a black pen, draw hooves, eyes and a nose.
 For Rudolph, stick a red pom pom with PVA glue.

 On white paper, roughly draw antlers and cut.
 You can cut through 3 or 4 layers of paper at a time, making your life a lot easier and the job quicker.

 Using PVA glue, stick the antlers to the back of the head and the neck to the top of the body.
 Stick the body and head together through the neck.

 Add numbers to the front of your reindeer.
 You could write them using your black pen or print a nice set of numbers.
-This set is from online magazine OHbaby!
-Its size and style are perfect for this project.

 Wrap your advent calendar treats or notes in tissue paper and insert in the body of the reindeer.
 Depending on what is in the tissue paper, you will need more or less layers so it all stays together within the body of the reindeer.